tiagomsrs/IPR_PC_side/README.md

-In order to build the application run ./build_random_generator.sh
+In order to build the application run ./script_build_random_generator.sh

+If you want to run inside docker run below: clear && docker build -t ipr-dev-ut-docker . && docker run -it --rm ipr-dev-ut-docker